Flying Across the Country in a Small Plane in VR.

 Adverse Yaw – If Nothing else PLEASE Listen to This WARNING!

 Real world or flight simulator flying, you have to be conscious of how much rudder you use in a turn.
 This is especially important when your slow and already banking.
-If you use a lot of rudder to try and increase your turn rate because you overshot the centreline.
+If you use a lot of rudders to try and increase your turn rate because you overshot the centreline.
 What can happen is that the outside wing of your aircraft in the turn exceeds critical angle of attack first and stalls!
-Your aircraft will roll uncontrolably to that side and you will spin into the ground!
-THis is especially dangerous on the BASE TO FINAL turn!.
-So So many real world pilots die making this error!
-If they just went around and tried again they would be alive today, but they are NOT!
+Your aircraft will roll uncontrollably to that side, and you will spin into the ground!
+This is especially dangerous on the BASE TO FINAL turn!
+So many real-world pilots die making this error!
+If they just went around and tried again, they would be alive today, but they are NOT!

 DANGER – Reiteration – Read and Remember!

-When turning tight to get back onto the centerline and adding a lot of rudder causes the outside wing to create a lot more ANGLE OF ATTACK!
+When turning tight to get back onto the centreline and adding a lot of rudder causes the outside wing to create a lot more ANGLE OF ATTACK!
 This wing will stall first causing the aircraft to drop that wing on the outside of the turn and spin in the opposite direction to the turn.
-Generally this is not recoverable before hitting the ground.
-This effect is know as ADVERSE YAW.
-Lined up on the centerline descend gently on your final.
+Generally, this is not recoverable before hitting the ground.
+This effect is known as ADVERSE YAW.
+Lined up on the centreline descend gently on your final.
 If your happy you will reach the runway you can use the last selection of flap.
 Trim and watch the speed as this happens.

 Landing.